 It’s a 100+ page novel that Erich Segal extracted from his 1970 screenplay of the same film title.
-It’s minimal, straight to the point, not much description, all-dialogue (not surprised there since it was based on his screenplay).
-Most engaging were the lead character’s verbal sparring.
+It’s minimal, straight to the point, not much description, all-dialogue (no surprised there since it was based on his screenplay).
+Most engaging were the two lead characters’ verbal sparring.
 They expressed their affection and admiration for each other through insults, banter, and wit.
 And the whole thing is a battle of wits.
 He’s a Harvard Law graduate, she’s a Radcliffe musical protege.
 Intellectuals, liberals, radicals.
-They’re no nonsense and yet there conversations are layered with meaning.
+They’re no nonsense and yet they layer their conversations with so much meaning.
 She’s smitten by him, he could not resist her.
-It’s a typical rich kid-poor-kid, my-social-status-is-against-us-but-I-don’t-care-dammit.
+It’s a typical rich kid-poor-kid, my-socio-economic-status-is-between-us-but-I-don’t-care-dammit.
 There personalities clash and yet they compliment each other.
 He leads her, she stirs him.

 It’s the mother of all modern tragic love stories, where the antagonist is not a person nor status, but body and time.